bdonon/ml4ps/docs/source/normalization.rst

 Approximating the CDF
 ^^^^^^^^^^^^^^^^^^^^^

-The empirical CDF has two major drawbacks :

-    - It is made of discrete increments.
+The empirical CDF has one major drawback, as it is made of discrete increments.
-    - Even when considering a small subset of the data, it may be a bit too large to store.

-To solve both issues, we propose to build a piecewise linear approximation of this function.
+To solve this issue, we propose to build a piecewise linear approximation of this function.
 To do so, we introduce a parameter `break_points` which define the amount of breakpoints we want to have in our normalizing function.
 We split the interval [0,1] into `break_points` equal chunks, and look at